MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 Coordinate system
 ---------------------

-The module adopts the following convention for grillage model:
+The module adopts the following coordinate convention for grillage model:

 * x direction defines the length of the bridge model - typically the span of the model.